Ferric oxalate: Dentistry

 Like many oxalates, ferric oxalate has been investigated as a short-term treatment for dentin hypersensitivity.
 It is used in certain toothpaste formulations; however, its effectiveness has been questioned.

 Photography

 Ferric oxalate is used as the light-sensitive element in the Kallitype photographic printing process; and the platinotype process Platinum/Palladium Printing.

 Batteries

-Ferric oxalate tetrahydrate has been investigated as a possible cheap material for the positive electrode of lithium-iron batteries.
+Ferric oxalate tetrahydrate has been investigated as a possible cheap material for the positive electrode (cathode) for lithium-ion batteries.
 It can intercalate lithium ions at an average potential of 3.35 V, and has shown a sustainable capacity of 98 mAh/g.
+Additionally, ferric oxalate is one synthetic precursor to lithium iron phosphate, a popular Li-ion battery cathode.

 Organic synthesis

 Ferric oxalate hexahydrate is used with sodium borohydride for radical Markovnikov hydrofunctionalization reactions of alkenes.